Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool ('Use to audit memory quality'), distinguishing it from siblings that perform operations like adding, deleting, or updating memories.
-It clearly indicates this is for assessment rather than modification.
+The description explicitly states when to use this tool ('Use to audit memory quality'), providing clear context and distinguishing it from other memory-related tools that perform different operations like adding, deleting, or updating memories.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.